 Ostomy fashion is becoming more and more relevant as time goes on.
-Both ladies and gentlemen are hunting for the perfect pair of jeans or something to hold and support their ostomy, but this can be difficult to find on the high street unless you’re a lady and don’t mind wearing maternity clothing to help support and disguise the ostomy.
+Both ladies and gentlemen are hunting for the perfect pair of jeans, or something to hold and support their ostomy.
+This can be difficult to find on the high street, unless you’re a lady and don’t mind wearing maternity clothing to help support and disguise the ostomy.
 Men unfortunately don’t have this option, so they may struggle to find the right clothing to be comfortable with their ostomy.

 Is the cost justified?

 I believe due to it being a specialist garment and knowing some of the owners personally, that the cost is justified to a certain degree.